 Introducing Browse and Borrow

-As part of the phased reopening of our libraries we are please to announce from Monday 12 October we will launching a new bookable service called Browse and Borrow.
-The service will allow you to book a 15 minute slot to browse shelves in Augustine House or Salomons Institute library and borrow items via the self-service machines.
+The Browse and Borrow service allows you to book a 15 minute slot to browse shelves in Augustine House or Salomons Institute library and borrow items via the self-service machines.
 The service is available throughout the opening times of our libraries.

 If you’re collecting a lot of books from around the library, fifteen minutes might not be enough time.
 If that’s the case, you can book two or more slots back to back to give yourself the time you need to find the books your looking for.